 So I went to the expert.
 My mom.
-She pulled out her recipe which was in the Monarch Flour Cookbook.
+She pulled out her recipe which came from the Monarch Flour Cookbook.
 It had far less cream of tartar and the cookies turned out perfectly.
 Crispy on the outside with a slightly soft centre.
 And that crinkled top sparkling with sugar and cinnamon.
 I think they taste like cinnamon Timbits.
-If you’re not from Canada, Timbits are made at the most popular donut shop in the country, Tim Hortons, and are donut holes sold in various flavours.Jump to Recipe
+If you’re not from Canada, Timbits are made at the most popular donut shop in the country, Tim Hortons, and are donut holes.Jump to Recipe

 How do you make Snickerdoodles?

 The interesting thing about this Snickerdoodle recipe is that all the ingredients are combined at once with half the flour, then the other half added after.
 Which is a little different than the usual creaming sugar and butter together then adding sifted dry ingredients.
-I have no idea why but I followed the directions.
-Just in case it matters.
+I have no idea why but I follow the directions and they come out perfectly every time.

 The “secret” to making Snickerdoodles is to chill the dough for about an hour before rolling into balls.
 OK, it’s not a secret.
 But it really does help, otherwise the dough is too soft.
 Then toss them in a sugar and cinnamon mixture and roll them around so they’re totally coated.